Many people are CHOOSING to wear a face mask and it has NOTHING to do with the coronavirus.

 Please stop picking on us for wearing a facemask

-And, when the pandemic is over, and the government decides it's time to stop wearing face coverings, people should be allowed the freedom to wear them, without being judged, ridiculed or humiliated.
-Because we now know why many people are choosing to wear them.
+And, when it's time to stop wearing face coverings in public, people should be allowed the freedom to wear them without being judged, ridiculed or humiliated.
+Because we now know why many people choose to wear them.

-A big 'THANK YOU' to everyone who was honest, open and brave enough to share their reasons.
+A big 'THANK YOU' to everyone open and brave enough to share their reasons.

 © 2020 Tony Sky